RickRomig/FnLoC/README.md

                 fnloc sourcefile.c | tee sourcefile.loc

- * The included loc2file is a Bash script that will display the fnloc output to the screen and redirect it to a text file with the extension .loc.
+ * The included loc2file is a Bash script that will display the FnLoC output to the screen while redirecting it to a text file with the extension .loc.
+If there is also an accompanying header file of the same name in the directory, its LOC data will be appended to that of mysource.c.

                 log2file mysource.c

-        If there is also an accompanying mysource.h file in the directory, its LOC data will be appended to that of mysource.c.

  * To get help and view the syntax: